-The length of time it takes to get a loan from WESK depends on whether you have completed your business plan.
-The more prepared you are, the less time the process will take.
-The first step is to meet with a business advisor, who will assist you in completing your business plan.
-Once your plan is finalized and reviewed, a loan application is completed and a review and recommendation takes place.
+How long does it take to get a loan from WESK?
+That depends on if you’ve completed your business plan.
+The more prepared you are, the quicker the process.
+Your first step is to meet with a WESK Business Advisor, who will help you complete your plan.
+Once all your documentation is received by the lending department, the review, decision, and disbursal process usually takes about two-three weeks.

 However, we understand that life can throw you curveballs.
 If you need the funds sooner than that, please reach out to an advisor as soon as possible to see if we can meet your needs.

 If the loan is denied, may I appeal?